-Columbia College believes that students are committed to their program and learning experiences.
-However, it is understood that there are times when students may be absent from synchronous online classes.
+Columbia College believes that student are committed to their program and learning experiences.
+However, it is understood that there are times when students may be absent.
 Any absences can be viewed as a potentially serious disruption of the learning process and necessary achievement of the learning objectives.
-If you do not complete your assigned daily test, you are considered absent.
+Being late is also considered unacceptable as it interferes with the learning opportunities of others.
 Unavoidable absences or lateness must be reported to the course facilitator in advance.
 Please refer to Columbia College's Attendance Policy and Regulations (ADM-P151) for detailed information on Attendance Requirements.